 - If all elements in the array are

-The return value is of the DOUBLE type.
+The return value is an array of DOUBLE type.

 - Nested arrays are not supported.